ronnytorresmtz/vue-login/README.md

 # Vue Login with an Avatar
-Vue Login with an Avatar using Laravel Passport to access a Laravel API
+Vue Login with an Avatar using Laravel Passport to access a Laravel API using CORS

 ## TODO
 1. Code a Vue Login Form Component